-- Add finely-minced onions and garlic to the same pan and sauté them until the onions become soft and slightly brown.
+- Add finely-minced onions and garlic to the same pan and sauté them until they become soft and slightly brown.

-- Roux - Add flour on low heat now.
-Stir continuously to avoid the flour from getting burnt.
+- Roux - Add flour on a low heat now.
+Stir continuously to prevent the flour from getting burnt.
 Flour cooked for a couple of minutes adds good texture and flavor to the gravy.

 - Slowly add the stock and keep stirring to keep the roux lump-free.
 Stir and simmer for 2 minutes.